Rishab-KH/CMS_healthcare_data_analysis/src/transform/readme.md

-This file contains the transformation logic for delta tables between bronze to silver and silver to gold
+This file contains the transformation logic for delta tables between silver to gold for drug and prescriber reporting